 Halo Top also offers a variety of other keto ice creams in out-of-the-box flavors, like banana cream pie, chocolate cheesecake, jelly doughnut, and caramel butter pecan.

 Best Chocolate: Nubocha Vegan Chocolate Arrib Gelato

-Nubocha has other keto-friendly and equally delicious flavors, like Italian vanilla, peanut butter, and salted caramel, but these have around 7 grams of net carbs per 2/3-cup serving, so keep that in mind when you’re indulging.
+Nubocha has other keto-friendly and equally delicious flavors, like Italian vanilla, peanut butter, and salted caramel, but these have around 7 grams of net carbs per 2/3-cup serving, so keep that in mind.

 Best Vanilla: Mammoth Creameries Vanilla Bean Ice Cream

-Mammoth Creameries proves that vanilla doesn’t have to be boring and that it’s possible to make a clean keto ice cream.
-Although it’s more of a frozen custard than a true ice cream, this keto-friendly dessert is made with minimal, high-quality ingredients, like cream, grass-fed butter, egg yolks, xylitol, vanilla extract, vanilla bean seeds, and pink Himalayan sea salt.
+Mammoth Creameries proves that vanilla doesn’t have to be boring and that it’s possible to make a delicious keto ice cream.
+Although it’s more of a frozen custard than a true ice cream, this keto-friendly dessert is made with minimal ingredients, like cream, grass-fed butter, egg yolks, xylitol, vanilla extract, vanilla bean seeds, and pink Himalayan sea salt.
 It’s rich, creamy, and only has 1 gram of net carbs per serving.
 There are four servings in the pint.

 If you’re not really a vanilla person, Mammoth Creameries also makes chocolate, lemon buttercream, and chocolate peanut butter flavors.
 You can try them all in the Keto Starter Pack.